 My pulse rises and I want to impress her.
 I have a secret—I deliberately failed the last Candidate because I didn’t want him to end up working for the Kennet Family.
 The kind of thing you get terminated for, if they find out.
 My beer-drenched brain wants to tell her everything.

 “I was born in the forest colony, came here when I was a kid,” I say instead.
 I haven’t thought about my childhood in years, long since taken over and home to the Kennet Family now.
-“The ecosystem there is incredible, so many plants you’re practically breathing green.”
+“The ecosystem there is incredible—so many plants you’re practically breathing green.”

 She frowns.
 “I meant something now.”